ASR1221/clothes_store/server/endPoints.md

    ```
    {
       "sessionToken": "new sessionToken",
-      "role": "orders" // or uploading or finance
+      "roles": "orders" // or uploading or finance
    }
    ```

--  GET `/admin/list/served?from&to&section&type`
+-  GET `/admin/list/served?from&to`

    _from_ and _to_ are required while _section_ and _type_ are not.